isaacwisdom/RemarkableLamyEraser/README.md

 The tool will definitely break when the reMarkable updates.
 When that happens, just reinstall!
 # Install Instructions
+Make sure your reMarkable is connected to the internet and then run the following command:
 ```shell
 sh -c "$(wget https://github.com/isaacwisdom/RemarkableLamyEraser/raw/v1/LamyInstall.sh -O-)"
 ```
 Need more help?
 Check [here](https://www.joshualowcock.com/guide/how-to-install-the-lamy-al-star-pen-button-eraser-hack-on-the-remarkable-2/).

 # Uninstall Instrucions
+Make sure your reMarkable is connected to the internet and then run the following command:
 ```shell
 sh -c "$(wget https://github.com/isaacwisdom/RemarkableLamyEraser/raw/v1/LamyUninstall.sh -O-)"
 ```